6 ways to boost your credit card rewards this holiday season

 According to a September 2022 study by the Deloitte Center for Industry Insights, the average consumer plans to shell out $1,455 on holiday expenses this year, including food, travel and gifts.
 And by taking a few extra steps when you’re shopping, you can rev up your rewards earnings every time you use your credit card.

-If you’re thinking the holidays are stressful enough without jumping through hoops to earn a few extra rewards, here’s the good news: It’s not as hard as you think.
-Taking just one or two steps can add meaningful extra value to your shopping budget.
+If you think the holidays are stressful enough without jumping through hoops to earn a few extra rewards, here’s the good news: It’s not as hard as you think.
+One or two steps can add meaningful extra value to your shopping budget.
 Here are six strategic moves to turbocharge your credit card rewards this holiday season.

 » SEE: Best rewards credit cards right now